 Sometimes a small fracture does not hurt or cause immediate pain.
 Sometimes a person who suffers a fracture is in shock, so they may not immediately feel pain from the bone break.
 Some fractures are very painful.
 The pain is either a deep, intense ache or it may feel like a sharp pain.
 Children who get small fractures may not experience any pain and may not even realize they broke a bone.

-Broken bones may cause many other symptoms besides pain.
+Broken bones symptoms include other symptoms besides pain.
 You may notice some combination of the following at the site of injury, including:

 You may also get the chills or feel dizzy or woozy if you break a bone.
 Some people pass out.
 You may notice that the affected area of the body does not look right.
 You may not be able to move the affected area as you normally would.
 A broken bone may look like it is bent at an odd angle.

+How long does it take for a fracture to heal?
+The acute healing phase after you suffer from a broken bone lasts for a few days up to approximately one week.
 In the early stages of fracture healing, the injured area becomes swollen and a blood clot forms at the site of the break.
 Immune cells remove debris and fight any germs that are at the injured site.
 The body grows new blood vessels around the area to aid in the healing process.
 The blood vessels deliver oxygen and nutrients to the broken bone to help it heal.
 They also deliver immune cells that facilitate the "clean up" of the site.
-The acute healing phase after you suffer from a broken bone lasts for a few days up to approximately one week.

 The first part of the reparative phase of bone healing occurs approximately 4 to 21 days after a bone fracture.
-During this phase a soft callus forms around the broken bone.
+During this phase to heal bone, a soft callus forms around the broken bone.
 Collagen migrates to the area and gradually replaces the blood clot.
-The callus is not as strong as bone but it is more stiff than a blood clot.
+The callus is not as strong as bone but it is stiffer than a blood clot.
 That is why it is so important to have a cast during healing.
 It holds the bone in place while healing is occurring.
 If the bone moves during this time, the callus may break and further delay recovery.

 The hard callus reparative phase of bone healing begins about 2 weeks after you have suffered a fractured bone.
 Cells called osteoblasts add minerals to the tissue to form new bone in the bridge between broken pieces of bone.
 The resulting tissue is called a hard callus.
 This phase of bone healing is over approximately 6 to 12 weeks after a bone break.

 The remodeling phase during bone healing refers to the process of new bone formation.
 During this phase, cells called osteoclasts remove any excess bone formed so that a bone retains its original shape.
 Your doctor may advise you to resume your usual activity in this stage because it will actually help the bone heal.
-This is the longest stage of healing.
+This is the longest stage of healing and may take about 4 – 8 months.
 It may last as long as up to 9 years after you experience a fractured bone.

 Treatment for a broken bone involves setting the bone back in place.
 The orthopedic doctor may use a case, splint, or a brace to keep the bone in place and immobilize the affected limb.
 Casts are typically made of plaster or fiberglass.
 Depending on the type of fracture and the location of a fracture, the cast, brace, or splint may completely immobilize the affected area or it may allow for limited controlled movement of nearby joints as long as it will not interfere with healing.
 The doctor may prescribe medication for pain.